FScucchia-LabNotebooks/FScucchia_Putnam_Lab_Notebook/_posts/2025-05-23-DNA-RNA-ENCORE-Bermuda-Priming.md

 **Gel**
 - I used the protocol linked above with few modifications.
 I ran 11ul of RNA and 9ul of DNA.
 I added 4ul of gel green to the gel.
+Note: I might need to use more than 11ul RNA as the samples are difficult to see.

 ![Gel_DNA_RNA_23May2025.png](https://github.com/FScucchia-LabNotebooks/FScucchia_Putnam_Lab_Notebook/blob/master/images/Gel_DNA_RNA_23May2025.png?raw=true)